By LMQC Battle of the Bulge blogger, Alan Sivell, St. Ambrose communications professor, RAGBRAI-er, pizza lover and longtime weight watcher.

 Warning: Trying any of these home exercises without music may cause you the harm of quitting.

 I’d much rather be in a gym, surrounded by like-minded people.
-But now I have some alternatives to my Airdyne … and a decent travel workout for away-from-home days.
+But for right now, I have some alternatives to my Airdyne.
+Let me know what you do!

 |Meet Battle of the Bulge blogger, Alan Sivell.
 Alan is a communications professor at St. Ambrose University and a former reporter for WQAD-TV who has exercised – and dieted – his entire life.
 Read Alan’s other blog posts.|